 Assess any muscle of joint pain to rule out musculoskeletal pathology or hemorrhage; that is, try to determine if pain is drug induced rather than caused by anatomic or biomechanical problems.
 Be especially concerned about back pain that could indicate retroperitoneal bleeding.

-Assess injection site during and after IV administration, and report signs of bleeding or phlebitis (local ...
+Assess injection site during and after IV administration, and report ...